yassinechouket/Spotify-ETL/README.md

-# 🎧Data Engineering Project-2|Building Spotify ETL using Python and Airflow
+# 🎧Data Engineering Project |Building Spotify ETL using Python and Airflow

 Create an Extract Transform Load pipeline using python and automate with airflow.